Big Brother 15 (American season): Summary

 Following Judd's second eviction, Andy won his second HoH of the season in the "Before or After" HoH competition.
 On Day 83, he nominated McCrae and Spencer for eviction.
 That same day, the HouseGuests competed in the final Veto competition of the season, titled "Web of (F)Lies".
 Andy won the Power of Veto.
 On Day 84, Andy decided not to use the Power of Veto.
 Immediately following the Veto ceremony, GinaMarie, with the sole vote to evict, choose to evict McCrae from the game.

 Following McCrae's eviction, the final three participated in the first part of the final HoH competition, "The Great E-skate", with GinaMarie being the victor.
 On Day 86, Spencer and Andy competed in part two of the final HoH competition, "Crab Grab", which Andy won.
 During the finale, Andy and GinaMarie faced off in the final part of the competition, "Jury Statements".
 Andy won the competition and, as final HoH, cast the sole vote to evict Spencer from the house.
 After asking questions to the final two, the nine-person jury voted to crown the season's winner.
-Andy won in with a 7–2 vote, and Elissa won $25,000 as America's Favorite HouseGuest, with Judd and Howard gaining the next-highest number of votes.
+Andy won with a 7–2 vote, and Elissa won $25,000 as America's Favorite HouseGuest, with Judd and Howard gaining the next-highest number of votes.